jahhweh/fxhash-p5js-template/README.md

 <h2>Playing with P5.js</h2>

-1 - Open the sketch.js file
+1 - Open the sketch.js file <br>
-2 - Read the explanations for each line of code to understand how a project is built.
+2 - Read the explanations for each line of code to understand how a project is built. <br>
-3 - Experiemtn and have fun! </br>
+3 - Experiment and have fun! </br>

 <h2>Uploading to fx(hash)</h2>
 1 - Open the project folder </br>